sxs-collaboration/sxs/README.md

 python -m pip install sxs
 ```

-These will download and install the package.
-You may also want to set some
+Either of these will download and install the package.
+You may also want to
-sensible defaults to automatically download and cache data:
+set some sensible defaults to automatically download and cache data:

 ```bash
 python -c "import sxs; sxs.write_config(download=True, cache=True)"